JohanDegraeve/xdripswift/Docs/DirectLibreReadings.md

 relayed glucose and stale phone sensor status; returning to relay does not replace a newer displayed measurement with an older one.

+The Direct Libre antenna pulses orange during scanning and manual restart, is solid orange during a connection attempt, and turns solid green on Bluetooth connection (without waiting for glucose).
+When disconnected and inactive or Bluetooth is unavailable it is grey.
+Pulsing stops when the app is inactive, the display is dimmed or Reduce Motion is enabled.
+Reading age remains separate;
+an old value does not change a connected antenna to orange.

 ## Milestone 6 device check

 Return collection to the phone before upgrading both apps.
 After installation,